New York City Schools: High Opt-Outs For Standardized Tests

 Who is Opting Out?

-As parents become increasingly concerned about the mental and physical toll the testing process takes on their children, some are beginning to seek legal opt-outs as a means of protecting their children from the stress.
+As parents become increasingly concerned about the mental and physical toll the testing process takes on their children, some are beginning to seek legal opt-outs as a means of protecting their children from stress.
 The New York Times reports that schools throughout the five boroughs have seen students opt out of tests, although the numbers are much higher at some schools than others.
 Earth School has one of the highest opt-out rates in the city, with anywhere from 20 percent to one-third of students refusing to take the tests.

 Schools outside the city district are seeing the trend widen to their locations as well.
 South Side Middle School in Rockville Center on Long Island saw about half of their eighth graders opt out, while around 55 of the 480 students at Linden Avenue Middle School in Hudson Valley opted out.
-Even the elite schools in the heart of the city have seen parents withdraw their children from the testing process this year.
+Even the elite schools in the city's heart have seen parents withdraw their children from the testing process this year.

 The Consequences of Opt-Outs